AlanChen4/Summer-2024-SWE-Internships/README.md

 then please visit [my site](https://carbos.vercel.app/) (🚧 it's free and currently in construction)

 The goal is to make recruiting as accessible as possible so everything is free.
-Of course this project is heavily inspired by orgs like Pitt CSC so huge shoutout to them!
+This project is heavily inspired by orgs like Pitt CSC so huge shoutout to them!

+If you like this project and want to see it continued, please leave a star ⭐ as it is greatly appreciated.

 Otherwise, please feel free to submit a pull request with any additions/changes.